Key Takeaways

 So, you’re thinking about buying an RV?
 Welcome to the adventure!
-Whether you’re dreaming of weekend getaways, full-time RV life, or anything in between, one of the first big decisions you’ll face is whether to buy a New RV vs a Used RV
+Whether you’re dreaming of weekend getaways, full-time RV life, or anything in between, one of the first big decisions you’ll face is whether to buy a New RV vs a Used RV.

 Each option has its perks and pitfalls, and making the right choice depends on your budget, travel style, and risk tolerance.

-This guide will break it all down for you—warranties, depreciation, value retention, inspections, and the differences between various classes of RVs—so you can make the best decision for your RV lifestyle.
+This guide will break it all down for you: warranties, depreciation, value retention, inspections, and the differences between various classes of RVs, so you can make the best decision for your RV lifestyle.

-1. New vs. Used RV: The Key Considerations
+New vs. Used RV: The Key Considerations

 Depreciation: The Elephant in the Room

-RVs lose value quickly—much like cars, but often even faster.
+RVs lose value quickly, much like cars, but often even faster.
 Here’s a rough idea of how depreciation works:

-• A new RV loses about 20-30% of its value the moment you drive it off the lot.
+- A new RV loses about 20-30% of its value the moment you drive it off the lot.

-• Within the first 3-5 years, a new RV can lose up to 50% of its value.
+- Within the first 3-5 years, a new RV can lose up to 50% of its value.

-• After 5+ years, depreciation slows down, and the resale value stabilizes.
+- After 5+ years, depreciation slows down, and the resale value stabilizes.

 Warranties: Peace of Mind vs. Out-of-Pocket Repairs

-A brand-new RV comes with a manufacturer’s warranty, usually covering 1 year for most components and up to 3 years for structural items like the roof or frame.
+A brand-new RV comes with a manufacturer’s warranty, typically covering 1 year for most components and up to 3 years for structural components such as the roof or frame.
 This can save you thousands in repairs during the early years of ownership.

 A used RV, however, may no longer be under warranty.
-Some higher-end models might have transferrable warranties, but most will require out-of-pocket repairs.
+Some higher-end models might have transferable warranties, but most will require out-of-pocket repairs.
 You can purchase an extended warranty, but they can be expensive and may not cover everything.

 Which RVs Hold Their Value Best?